 Are you anticipating a major change in your organization?
-While it might be tempting to jump into the process full throttle, it pays to, first, lay a solid foundation.
+While it might be tempting to jump into the process full throttle, it pays to first lay a solid foundation.
+This is where change management comes in.
+What is change management?
+This refers to the actions required to manage the “people side” of change and is about helping your workforce embrace new technology and business processes.

 There are many people whose influence, control and opinion could determine the overall success of your business transformation or ERP implementation.
 Balancing their perspectives with your evolving business needs is critical to ensuring a smooth path forward.
 These key individuals can be the linchpin in the eventual outcome of your project.